dagronf/DSFPagerControl/README.md

 ## License

 MIT.
 Use it and abuse it for anything you want, just attribute my work.
-Let me know if you do use it somewhere, I'd love to hear about it!
+Let me know if you do use it somewhere, it'd be great to hear about it!

 ```
 MIT License